Graphnet-Health/fhir-api-specs/docs/api/apiObservation.md

 GET /Observation?patient=[value]&date=gt[value]
 ```

-So to search for an observation on 23rd January 2021 the query would be
+So to search for an `Observation` on 23rd January 2021 the query would be

 ```http
 GET /Observation?patient=[value]&date=2021-01-23
 ```

-To search for all observations before the 23rd December 2020, the following could be used
+To search for all `Observations` before the 23rd December 2020, the following could be used

 ```http
 GET /Observation?patient=[value]&date=lt2020-12-23